 The C Block has been set at a size which allows for a range of out of stream uses however there is a risk that if the C Block is utilised to its maximum potential for out of stream use the environmental, cultural and recreational values may be compromised.
-Therefore any use of the C Block for out of stream use is a discretionary activity under rules 3.1 and 3.2.
-The Plan includes strong policy guidance around these environmental, cultural and recreational values, and in order to achieve the Plan's objectives relating to these, it may not be appropriate for all C Block water to be allocated.
+Therefore any use of the C Block for out of stream use is a noncomplyingdiscretionary activity under rules 3.1 and 3.2.